 If you are traveling by airplane, you will get a transit visa until the day you have to catch your second plane (no more than 3 days).
 By train, it depends on the length of your journey (eg. Moscow – Vyborg: 1 day, Moscow – Nakhodka: 8 days).
 By car, divide the distance you need to cover by 500 to estimate the number of days you will get.
 Be ready to use your visa, Russian visas are date-specific.

-Russian visa application in Central Asia
+Russian visa application on the road

 August 2014: Almaty has been issuing Russian visa recently.